SeanKilleen/BeABetterMan.online/behaviors/women-arent-prevented-from-tech.md

 * Programming and technology work then began to drive more of the world and economy.
 * Suddenly, the rate of women in the industry began to go down as men entered the industry once more.
 * There is still a pay gap of ~29% for women in the U.S. tech industry.
+* The industry as a whole is not known for having policies that allow women to stay in the workforce, such as competitive child care or maternity leave policies.

+## It's not just the system.
+It's also about personal experience.

+But beyond these systemic concerns -- which are real -- if you follow any of the many well-known, trusted women in tech[^2], you will eventually hear a story (or many) about:

+* sexual harassment in a professional setting
+* overt sexism
+* being drowned out or ignored in meetings
+* having credit stolen for ideas
+* being passed over for promotions
+* having expertise continually devalued

+If that happened to many people, they'd leave.
+So it's no surprise that women often look for careers elsehwere.

 ## Further Reading